gridly-spreadsheet-CMS/gridly-lambda-sample-nodejs/README.md

     * Select all files by `Cammand + A`
     * Right click + `Compress...`

-## How to upload built Zip package in Gridly Trigger
+## How to upload built Zip package to Gridly Trigger

+Below illustration shows how to use this sample in Gridly Trigger to traslate a text into sound file:

 <img src="https://www.gridly.com/upload-data/how_to_add_trigger.png" width="300" />